Mt Pinatubo Volcano - John Seach

 7th June 1991

 1500 earthquakes under Pinatubo.
 An ash eruption sent a cloud to 8 km high.
-Alert level 4 issued stating an eruption coud happen within 24 hours.
+Alert level 4 issued stating an eruption could happen within 24 hours.
 Danger zone extended to a 20 km radius.

 Lava reached the surface and formed a small dome 1 km northwest of the main crater.